Skip to main content

 3 Federal Programs CRS Scoring Category-Based Draws

 Express Entry is Canada's primary system for managing applications for permanent residence under three federal economic immigration programs: the Federal Skilled Worker Program (FSW), the Canadian Experience Class (CEC), and the Federal Skilled Trades Program (FST).
 Candidates create an online profile, receive a Comprehensive Ranking System (CRS) score, and enter a pool.
-IRCC holds periodic draws — inviting the highest-scoring candidates to apply for permanent residence.
+IRCC holds periodic draws, inviting the highest-scoring candidates to apply for permanent residence.
 Category-based draws introduced in 2023 also target specific occupational sectors regardless of CRS score.
-The entire PR process from ITA to approval typically takes 6 months.
+IRCC publishes a service standard for processing complete PR applications after an invitation to apply; confirm current processing times on canada.ca.

 🌍